The Gypsy

 The ache I called love wasn’t beautiful.

-It was depletion.
+It was consuming.

 And the most violent part wasn’t that he left, it was that he kept returning